Euronext's core profit jumps on strong cash trading, listings

 The slowing Chinese economy, speculation around the September U.S. interest rate decision, commodity collapse and political instability in Brazil as well as a potential default situation in Greece increased market volatility, Euronext said.

-The French Financial Markets Authority (AMF) on Wednesday requested fines of at least 5 million euros ($5.44 million) on Virtu Financial Inc (VIRT.O) and 4 million euros on Euronext Paris in a high-frequency trading case, AFP reported. (bit.ly/1KYDwmD)
+The French Financial Markets Authority (AMF) on Wednesday requested fines of at least 5 million euros ($5.44 million) on U.S. Virtu Financial Inc and 4 million euros on Euronext Paris in a high-frequency trading case, AFP reported.

-Euronext Paris strongly contests having breached any AMF rules, or its own professional obligations, the company said.
+Euronext Paris strongly contests having breached any AMF rules, or its own professional obligations, Euronext said.

 The facts of this case relate to activity on NYSE Euronext markets by a previous version of the company and date back over six years, Euronext's interim CEO Jos Dijsselhof said in a media call.